Keywords: Traumatic Accidents.

 The other day I saw someone with persistent problems in the right arm.
-The symptoms consisted of pain in the arm and shoulder especially around the joints.
-These problems started after she had broken her wrist after a falling accident.
+The symptoms consisted of pain in the arm and shoulder, especially around the joints.
+These problems started after she broke her wrist in a falling accident.

-You might think her post-traumatic stress symptoms are the result of the fall, breaking her hand and the setting of the wrist during operation, but we might have a look at it from another perspective.
-Bones don’t break so easily unless you fall really awkward and hard.
-Even then there should be enough resilience in the body and mind to compensate for the shock and additional tension.
+You might think her post-traumatic stress symptoms were the result of the fall, breaking her wrist, and the setting of the wrist during an operation, but we also need to look at it from another perspective.
+Bones don't break very easily unless you fall very awkwardly and hard.
+Even then, there should be enough resilience in the body and mind to compensate for the shock and additional tension.
 It is only when there have been stresses already on the bone that an extra stress can result in injury.

 Traumatic Accidents and How the Body Compensates

 Stresses on bones are caused by muscle tensions that pull the bones out of alignment.
-This dis-alignment causes an unequal pull on bones and thus puts them under stress.
-In our case-history example, we can question if her symptoms are the result of the accident only or if that is just part of it.
+This disalignment causes an unequal pull on bones, and puts them under stress.
+In our case history example, we should question whether her symptoms are solely the result of the accident, or if that is just part of the equation.